 Florida Non-Disclosure Agreement (NDA)

-The Florida Non-Disclosure Agreement Template (NDA) is a carefully constructed legal tool used to restrict a party from leaking information learned to the general public, or a certain entity that could use the information to severely undermine the disclosing company’s competitive advantage.
-It’s designed around Florida’s Uniform Trade Secrets Act, which contains controls how NDAs are used and written.
-Trade secrets can have both monetary and intrinsic value, and can come in many forms, a few of which include business plans, products, and designs.
-The document offered below is a Unilateral agreement, meaning it should be used when only one (1) party will be legally restricted from divulging secret information of another party.
+The Florida Non-Disclosure Agreement Template (NDA) is a tool used to officially prevent a party from leaking learned information to the general public or a person or business that could use the information in harmful ways.
+The form conforms to Florida’s Uniform Trade Secrets Act, which are the laws that dictate how NDAs are to be used and written in the state.
+Trade secrets can have both monetary and intrinsic value and can come in many forms, a few of which include business plans, products, and designs.
+The form can serve as either a unilateral or bilateral agreement, depending on if one (1) or both parties will be sharing trade secrets with one another.

 Trade Secret Law